Lorazepam: Physical properties and formulations

 Pure lorazepam is an almost white powder that is nearly insoluble in water and oil.
 In medicinal form, it is mainly available as tablets and a solution for injection, but, in some locations, it is also available as a skin patch, an oral solution, and a sublingual tablet.

-Lorazepam tablets and syrups are administered by mouth only.
+Lorazepam tablets and syrups are administered orally.
 Lorazepam tablets of the Ativan brand also contain lactose, microcrystalline cellulose, polacrilin, magnesium stearate, and coloring agents (indigo carmine in blue tablets and tartrazine in yellow tablets).
 Lorazepam for injection formulated with polyethylene glycol 400 in propylene glycol with 2.0% benzyl alcohol as preservative.

 Lorazepam injectable solution is administered either by deep intramuscular injection or by intravenous injection.
 The injectable solution comes in 1 mL ampoules containing 2 or 4 mg of lorazepam.
 The solvents used are polyethylene glycol 400 and propylene glycol.
 As a preservative, the injectable solution contains benzyl alcohol.
 Toxicity from propylene glycol has been reported in the case of a person receiving a continuous lorazepam infusion.
 Intravenous injections should be given slowly and they should be closely monitored for side effects, such as respiratory depression, hypotension, or loss of airway control.

 Peak effects roughly coincide with peak serum levels, which occur 10 minutes after intravenous injection, up to 60 minutes after intramuscular injection, and 90 to 120 minutes after oral administration, but initial effects will be noted before this.
 A clinically relevant lorazepam dose will normally be effective for six to 12 hours, making it unsuitable for regular once-daily administration, so it is usually prescribed as two to four daily doses when taken regularly, but this may be extended to five or six, especially in the case of elderly people who could not handle large doses at once.

-Topical formulations of lorazepam, while used as treatment for nausea especially in people in hospice, ought not be used in this form and for this purpose as they have not been proven effective.
+Topical formulations of lorazepam, while sometimes used as a treatment for nausea, especially in people in hospice, has been advised against by the American Academy of Hospice and Palliative Medicine for this purpose as it has not been proven effective.

 History

 Historically, lorazepam is one of the "classical" benzodiazepines.
 Others include diazepam, clonazepam, oxazepam, nitrazepam, flurazepam, bromazepam, and clorazepate.
-Lorazepam was first introduced by Wyeth Pharmaceuticals in 1977 under the brand names Ativan and Temesta.
+Lorazepam was introduced by Wyeth Pharmaceuticals in 1977 under the brand names Ativan and Temesta.
 The drug was developed by D.J.
 Richards, president of research.
 Wyeth's original patent on lorazepam is expired in the United States.